mrtyuz/user-service/README.md

 A Spring Boot based application to get data with async calls end expose the result by a REST endpoint.

+### Approach & Decision
+I preferred to use java Java’s CompletableFuture interface for asynchronous calls.

 ### Technologies
 - Java 8
 - Spring Boot